Develop Appwrite Functions

 Using Appwrite in a function

 Appwrite can be used in your functions by adding the relevant SDK to your function's dependencies.
-Authenticating with Appwrite is done via an API key or a JWT token.
-API keys must be generated and exported as an environment variable.
+Authenticating with Appwrite is done via a dynamic API key or a JWT token.

 import { Client, Databases, ID } from 'node-appwrite';